gymrek-lab/TRTools/README.rst

 #.
 Install TRTools from source `as above <From source_>`_.
 #.
 Additionally, install :code:`pytest`, `pytest-cov <https://anaconda.org/conda-forge/pytest-cov>`_, :code:`sphinx>=3` and :code:`sphinx_rtd_theme`, in your environment.
 #.
 Fork the TRTools repository.
 #.
-The :code:`develop` branch contains the latest pre-release codebase.
-Create a branch off of :code:`develop` titled with the name of your feature.
+Create a branch off of :code:`master` titled with the name of your feature.
 #.
 Make your changes.
 #.
 Document your changes.